Somalia: Independence and post-independence

 In 2006, the Islamic Courts Union (ICU) assumed control of much of the southern part of the country for 6 months and imposed Shari'a law.
 Top UN officials have referred to this brief period as a 'Golden era' in the history of Somali politics.

-Transitional Federal Government

-The Transitional Federal Government sought to reestablish its authority, and, with the assistance of Ethiopian troops, African Union peacekeepers and air support by the United States, drove out the ICU and solidified its rule.
-On 8 January 2007, TFG President Abdullahi Yusuf Ahmed entered Mogadishu with the Ethiopian military support for the first time since being elected to office.
-The government then relocated to Villa Somalia in the capital from its interim location in Baidoa.
-This marked the first time since the fall of the Siad Barre regime in 1991 that the federal government controlled most of the country.

-Al-Shabaab insurgency

 Al-Shabaab opposed the Ethiopian military's presence in Somalia and continued an insurgency against the TFG.
 Throughout 2007 and 2008, Al-Shabaab scored military victories, seizing control of key towns and ports in both central and southern Somalia.
 By January 2009, Al-Shabaab and other militias had forced the Ethiopian troops to retreat, leaving behind an under-equipped African Union peacekeeping force to assist the Transitional Federal Government's troops.